kyash777/MERN-Todo-List/README.md

 ### Batch Deletion
 - Users can delete all completed tasks at once by clicking on the "Delete All Done Tasks" button.

+## Setup Instructions

+### Frontend Setup
+1. Navigate to the `front-end` directory //cd frontend
+2. Install dependencies //npm install
+3. Start the development server //npm start
+4. Open your web browser and navigate to http://localhost:3000 to access the front end of the application.

+### Backend setup

+1. Navigate to the `backend-end` directory //cd backend
+2. Install dependencies //npm install
+3. Start the development server //npm start
+4. server will start at port 8000.

+## Technologies Used
+- Frontend: React.js
+- Backend: Node.js, Express.js
+- Database: MongoDB